-Seeing thus, bhikṣus, the well instructed noble disciple experiences averting [towards what is to be regarded as his body and in addition as his mind, namely] towards form, averting towards feeling, averting towards distinguishing aversion towards mind-formations, averting towards consciousness.
-Experiencing averting, he becomes dispassionate; through dispassion: liberated.
-When liberated, the knowledge [and seeing] arises: "Liberated!"; and it then is understood: "Destroyed is the [becoming] born; for the life of purity is lived now: No longer this state of [being subject to] becoming!":This then is realized by him!".""
+Seeing thus, bhiksus, the well instructed noble disciple experiences averting [towards what is to be regarded as his body and in addition as his mind, i.e.] towards form, averting towards feeling, averting towards distinguishing aversion towards mind-formations, averting towards consciousness.
+Experiencing averting, he becomes through disspassion: liberated. dispassionate; When liberated, the knowledge [and seeing] arises: "Liberated!"; and it then is understood: "Destroyed is the [becoming] born; for the life of purity is lived now: "No longer this state of [being subdue to] becoming!":This is realized now!"."
 Then, of course, the question arises, how to determine the length of such a mind-moment.
 According to the reports of his teachings, Buddha Śākyamuni did not present a definite answer.
-But by using solely the epistemological way of speaking, this is hard to do:
+But this is, in using solely the epistemological way of speaking, hard to do: Since the concept "perception" is directed mainly to the outer appearances, S: "saṃjñā" is tranlated here more literally by "distinguishing".
+Of course, S: "jñā" is etymologically related to L: "co-gnoscere" and therefore also to E: "know".
+Among the mental powers which are formating the mind are by far not only the volitional ones; and the same holds for the results of these powers when working, those results - the formations - being seen then with one's inner eye.
+We understand S: "bhāva" in the passive sense of suffering, and furthermore in a non-statical sense.
+See AN I.9.

 "[At some occasion the Bhagavan said:] "Bhikṣus!
-I do not know anything else that changes so quickly as the mind; and it seems impossible to find a simile for this extremely fast changing of the mind!". (...)"

-Short sequences of such mind-moments -i.e. of such momentary states of the mind- are comparable with the period of snapping one's fingers:

-"[At some occasion the Bhagavan said:] "Bhikṣus!
+I do not know anything else that changes so quickly as the mind; and it sems hard to find a simile for this extremely fast changing of the mind!"."
+Short sequences of such mind-moments - i.e. of such momentary states of the mind - are comparable with the period of snapping one's fingers: "[At some occasion the Bhagavan said:] "Bhikṣus!
 If a Bhikṣu cultivates states of goodness of heart, even if this is only for the short time span it takes to snap one's fingers, if he expands this goodness and thinks about it, then he can claim to be someone who does not practice immersion in vain, because he follows his master's directions and acts according to his instructions; and he therefore does not consume the alms of the country in an unworthy way.
-Hence, what should be said about those who cultivate this state often?!". (...)"

-The commentaries determine the length of such a momentary state of the mind as being about the 65th part of the duration of snapping the fin-gers by a strong adult man.
+Hence, what should be said about those who cultivate this state often?!"."
+The commentaries determine the length of such a momentary state of the mind as being about the 65th part of the duration of snapping the fingers by a strong adult man.
 In trying to measure this length, I received values mainly between about 15 and 17 millionth seconds.
-In fact, I have no idea how such a short value was found at those ancient ages; but obviously, it was determined by some empirical methods.
+In fact, I have no idea how such a short value was found in those ancient ages; but obviously, it was determined by some empirical methods.
+The person - the pudgala - is regarded as the coincidence and co-operation of its continuity of the mental states and its continuity of the subtler as well as the grosser physical energies, whereby the continuity of the grosser See AN I.12.